A Storyteller That Got the Details Right

 ****Enough (1977) Contains two wildly different novelletes influenced by the author's experience with the silver screen, “A Travesty” and “Ordo.”
 “A Travesty” is a must for anyone who enjoys reading about a master sleuth’s powers of deduction.
 “Ordo” is a wan little tale of marriage with no crimes besides Hollywood excess.

-Westlake was mostly treated infamously by the movies.
+Westlake had many experiences with the movies, most of them bad.
 In “A Travesty” he goes after auteur theory with a rapier.
 The narrator is a film critic who is being blackmailed.
 In this scene he tries to use an interview with famous director Big John Brant to get help with his own problem:

 Q: “I’d like to ask you now a more or less specific question of technique, based on a film other than one of yours.”